 User experience impacts your conversions heavily.
 Smooth and frictionless UX guides the user towards the purchase – that’s why poor UX results in the loss of sales and customers.

 While UX is an incredibly broad topic to cover, there are some on-point guidelines, provided by Google in its UX Playbook for Retail.
-The playbook itself contains more than 100 pages, so you can read the main takeaways in our article.
+The playbook itself contains more than 100 pages.

 Here are some of the biggest things to consider when creating a UX-friendly e-commerce theme.